adamloving/nupic.nlp-examples/README.md

 First, follow the [NuPic install instructions](https://github.com/numenta/nupic/wiki/Installing-and-Building-NuPIC)

-For some experiments, you'll need an app ID and app key from [Cortical.io](http://www.cortical.io/developers_apikey.html) for the usage of their API to get word SDRs and decode SDRs back into words.
+For some experiments, you'll need an app key from [Cortical.io](http://www.cortical.io/developers_apikey.html) for the usage of their API to get word SDRs and decode SDRs back into words.

-You'll also need 35MB (or more depending on what individual experiments you run) of space to store the text corpus from the NLTK and SDRs from CEPT.
+You'll also need 35MB (or more depending on what individual experiments you run) of space to store the text corpus from the NLTK and SDRs from Cortical.io (formerly CEPT).

 ## Installation